kmi-robots/semantic-map-object-recognition/README.md

     - `embedding_extractor.py` is used to extract embeddings from the pre-trained architectures used and return the embedding space needed to classify objects at test time.
 Different methods indicate that either a different model or a different format for the input image was utilised on extraction.

+    - `common_sense.py` groups all methods/heuristics used to propose and validate corrections based on external common-sense knowledge.

     -  `plot_results.py` generates plots of the type "Metric vs Epoch" in Visdom (i.e., also available from browser when launched on remote server).
 Metrics currently implemented: loss, accuracy, precision, and recall.